alexladda/instance-content/projects/makeovermondays.md

 # Makeover Monday

 *These are the times when I've participated in [Makeover Mondays](https://www.makeovermonday.co.uk).
-It is a format where every Sunday a Dataset is published.
-On Monday anyone can visualise that Data and turn it in via twitter with [#makeovermonday](https://twitter.com/hashtag/MakeoverMonday)*
+It is a format where every Sunday a dataset is published.
+On Monday anyone can visualise that data and turn it in via twitter with [#makeovermonday](https://twitter.com/hashtag/MakeoverMonday)*

 [WEEK 16 - **Pandemic Airtravel**](#pandemic-airtravel)
 [WEEK 15 - **NBA stats**](#nba-stats)